d-saikrishna/DataScience/Statistics/CLT/CLT.md

 But in German Tank Problem, you are trying to estimate the population maximum using sample maximum.
 Is CLT applicable here?
 ![alt text](german_tank_cltfail.png)

 CLT is thus not applicable.
-Also, we con

 The estimators that you derive using this assumption are not precise.
 Read the [example](https://stats.stackexchange.com/questions/69744/why-at-all-consider-sampling-without-replacement-in-a-practical-application) to know why.
 So if you want a very precise estimate, you have to consider sampling without replacement.
 Which means, you cannot use CLT.
 [So German Tank Problem was solved differently](https://www.youtube.com/watch?v=quV-MCB8Ozs)

+## What to do when CLT fails?

+We have seen two cases above where CLT fails.
+Then how can we build Confidence Intervals or do Hypothesis testing?

+We use inequalities to set bounds.

+This inequality helps in lower bounding the quantity, which is hard to compute without CLT assumption.

+Or you can derive the expected value like in the German Tank problem.

-Blogs:
+## Blogs:
 1. [Beware of fat tails](https://dsaikrishna.wordpress.com/2021/06/06/beware-of-fat-tails/)